Pegasus Volunteers working in the riding ring.

 What is therapeutic riding?
 American Heritage Dictionary defines "THERAPUETIC" as "having healing or curative powers; gradually or methodically ameliorative".

-With the rider on horse back the riders receive range of motion (ROM) exercise which helps promote the body's circulation and help to stretch and to tone the muscles.
+With the rider on horse back the riders receive range of motion (ROM) exercise which helps promote the body's circulation and helps to stretch and to tone the muscles.

 BENEFITS: The benefits are physical and emotional.
 Here are few of the benefits: